ssmirr/appdev-chapters/string.md

 "hi" +(" there") # => "hi there"
 ```

-Crazy!
+Wild!
 And, as we learned earlier when we were [introduced](https://chapters.firstdraft.com/chapters/755#make-the-invisible-visible){:target="_blank"} to the `p` method, Ruby also allows you to omit the parentheses around arguments if you want to; so this can be further shortened to:

 ```ruby
 "hi" + " there" # => "hi there"